Social Hour

 They twirl in place, bob their heads, and press together in a tangle of forms, clicking constantly in conversation.
 These 15-ton giants converge in a single moment—bodies and time aligned.

 No matter how many times I return to Dominica, I likely won’t have a day like this again.
-It was the novelty of the encounter, but also the essence of it.
+It was the novelty of the encounter—but also its essence.
+While you hope a subject will interact with you and your camera, it's often the interactions among the animals that carry more weight.

 These bonds being forged will last the rest of their lives.